mosesckim/psa_bl/README.md

 # psa_bl

+## Requirements

+Create a virtual environment and install modules found in `requirements.txt`

+## How to run

+Download `BDP cleaned full Plant Code.xlsx` and place it inside the `data` directory.

-To run main script execute the following command:
+Then, run the following command:

     PYTHONPATH="." python scripts/main.py